Ruth Edwards: Parliamentary career

-Davis stood as the Conservative candidate for the Liberal Democrat-held Ceredigion seat at the 2017 general election, where she came fourth.
-The seat was gained by Plaid Cymru.
+Edwards stood as the Conservative candidate for the Liberal Democrat-held Ceredigion seat at the 2017 general election, where she came fourth.

-Following her marriage, she became known as Ruth Edwards, and was selected as the candidate for the safe seat of Rushcliffe on 16 October 2019.
+In 2019 Edwards was selected as the candidate for the seat of Rushcliffe on 16 October 2019.
 The seat had previously been represented by Father of the House, and former Chancellor of the Exchequer Kenneth Clarke since 1970, who announced his retirement on 27 June.
 Edwards was elected with a majority of 7,643 in the 2019 general election.
 She was a member of the Home Affairs Select Committee from March 2020 to November 2021.

 Edwards was the Parliamentary Private Secretary to the Secretary of State for Scotland Alister Jack between February 2020 and July 2022.
 She resigned from the role in July 2022 in protest against Prime Minister Boris Johnson's handling of the Chris Pincher scandal.
 She accused him of leading a government which "turned a blind eye to allegations of sexual assault within its own ranks."

+In 2020 Edwards voted not to call on the Government to develop and implement a plan to eliminate the substantial majority of transport emissions by 2030.
+Ruth Edwards has generally voted against measures to prevent climate change.

+In 2023, Edwards served as a junior Government Whip in the Department for Work and Pensions, before moving to serve as the junior whip in Department for the Environment, Food and Rural Affairs, and the Department for Health and Social Care.

 Outside of her parliamentary role, she was also an adviser to the HR payroll software company MHR, for which Mongoose Bridges, a company that she co-owns with her husband, received £5,000 a month between May 2021 and December 2021.

 Edwards endorsed Rishi Sunak during the July–September 2022 Conservative Party leadership election.
+She lost her bid for re-election in the 2024 election.

+Post-parliamentary career

+Since her defeat at the 2024 general election, Edwards has worked as a Partner for communications agency 10 Years Ahead.

 Personal life

 She married Owen Edwards in July 2019.
 They met during her 2017 general election campaign, when he was the chairman of Ceredigion's Conservative Association.
-Her recreations are listed in Who's Who as "scuba diving, horticulture, alpaca wrangling, tea and cake consumption, travel".